 3. Complete the Course

-OSHA has time requirements, which must be met.
+OSHA has time requirements that must be met.
 OSHA only allows a certain amount of training that can be accomplished in one day, so technically, the 10-hour course must take place over at least two days, and the 30-hour course takes at least four days to complete in its entirety.
 Upon completion, you will receive a certificate of completion and a DOL card…

 While there is technically no such thing as “OSHA certification,” the term has come to represent the vital safety training offered through OSHA’s Outreach Program.
 With multiple types of OSHA training available—ranging from the 10-hour and 30-hour courses to HAZWOPER and Maritime certifications—workers and supervisors can ensure they are properly educated on workplace safety.